rlleshi/CSS19/README.md

 # CSS19
-Nominated for deletion, Wikipedia research
+Nominated for deletion, research on Wikipedia.